CTXz/Not-so-Tiny-Dimmer/README.md

 Adding the fade animation was a little tricky in that its maximum speed, provided its best resolution, was heavily limited by the speed of the `ws2812_set_all` function.
 Hence, for faster fading speeds, I was forced to increase the step size for the colors, meaning faster fading speeds come at the cost of smoothness/resolution.

 All in all, this was a fun project to kill some quarantine time and most importantly, I'm more than happy with the way the result turned out and it was nice to put my AVR C skills to use again.
 Sure, I could've bought a cheap chinese LED strip controller, but where's the fun in that.
 This controller is all about open source and allows me to extend its features by reprogramming it.
 If I ever plan on discarding it, I can simply pop out and desolder all components are reuse them for another project.

+--- Update ---

+I have since reworked the software quite a bit.
+The ws2812 functions have been reduced to a set of 4 core functions, `ws2812_prep_tx()`, `ws2812_wait_rst()`, `ws2812_tx_byte()`, `ws2812_end_tx()`.
+With these functions I have then implemented a hardware abstraction layer in the [strip.c](src/strip.c) file, which defines various routines to control the LED strip.
+Patches have been completely reworked and are now defined in the [configuration header](src/config.h) using macros provided by the [patch_macros.h](src/patch_macros.h) header file.
+Using macros allows for very flexible patches that aren't limited to a single function or some sort of array of a specific data type.
+This made room for the easy implementation of animations.